JeremieLitzler/journal/docs/2023/05/market-gardening-in-may-the-dutch-farmer/README.md

   - Gardening
 tag:
   - The Dutch Farmer
-  - May
+  - In May
 ---

 ![Gooseberry bush with fruits](/images/2023-05-01-gooseberry-bush-with-fruits.jpg 'Credits: image taken from The Dutch Farmer’s vlog')

 In May, it’s getting serious, with a lot of crops to plant and to start harvesting.

 Thanks to Moreno for sharing his wisdom and knowledge!
 I wrote the following notes watching the video published on The Dutch Farmer’s channel.

 <!-- more -->